ibm-cloud-docs/power-iaas/importing-boot-image.md

 ---

-You can import a custom boot image by using the {{site.data.keyword.powerSysFull}} user interface or CLI.
+You can import a custom boot image by using the {{site.data.keyword.powerSysFull}} user interface, CLI, or API.
 All data centers use **Tier 0**, **Tier 1**, **Tier 3**, and **Fixed IOPs** storage types.
-After you create the storage volume, you cannot change the storage type.
+After you create a storage volume, you cannot change its storage type.
 A virtual server instance (VSI) can have disks from multiple storage types.
 Large boot images take time to import successfully.
 You might experience a delay in receiving a confirmation message.
 {: shortdesc}

-Image import requires Hash-Based Message Authentication Code (HMAC) access and secret keys to access your IBM Cloud Object Storage bucket.
-To generate your HMAC keys, see [Using HMAC credentials](/docs/cloud-object-storage?topic=cloud-object-storage-uhc-hmac-credentials-main).
+Image import requires Hash-Based Message Authentication Code (HMAC) access and secret keys to access your IBM Cloud Object Storage bucket or external cloud storage.
+To generate HMAC keys for your IBM Cloud Object Storage bucket or external cloud storage, see [Using HMAC credentials](/docs/cloud-object-storage?topic=cloud-object-storage-uhc-hmac-credentials-main).
 {: important}

 The {{site.data.keyword.powerSys_notm}} Job feature tracks long-running asynchronous operations like VSI capture, image export, and image import across multiple workspaces in your cloud account.